-Visualize real-time sensor data from your Azure IoT hub by using the Web Apps feature of Azure App Service
+Visualize real-time sensor data from your Azure IoT hub in a web application

-Before you start this tutorial, set up your device.
-In the article, you set up your Azure IoT device and IoT hub, and you deploy a sample application to run on your device.
+Before you start this tutorial, complete the Raspberry Pi online simulator tutorial or one of the device tutorials.
+For example, you can go to Raspberry Pi with node.js or to one of the Send telemetry quickstarts.
+In these articles, you set up your Azure IoT device and IoT hub, and you deploy a sample application to run on your device.
 The application sends collected sensor data to your IoT hub.

-In this tutorial, you learn how to visualize real-time sensor data that your IoT hub receives by running a web application that is hosted on a web app.
+In this article, you learn how to visualize real-time sensor data that your IoT hub receives with a node.js web app running on your local computer.
+After running the web app locally, you can optionally follow steps to host the web app in Azure App Service.
 If you want to try to visualize the data in your IoT hub by using Power BI, see Use Power BI to visualize real-time sensor data from Azure IoT Hub.

 - An active Azure subscription

 - A client application that sends messages to your Iot hub

 Node.js version 10.6 or later.
 To check your node version run

 The steps in this article assume a Windows development machine; however, you can easily perform these steps on a Linux system in your preferred shell.